 These are used in smaller pipes to measure the temperature of the non-corrosive fluids, the thermowell is screwed into the pipe.

 Flanged thermowell has the flanged top end that is connected using nuts and bolts to the pipe.
 Thermowell has a flange collar that is attached to a coupling flange.
 This type of thermowells is used when frequent replacement or removal is required.

 Welded thermowell is welded directly into the pipeline.
 As the thermowell is welded into the pipeline it is used for permanent connections.

 Probe length for Thermowells

 The tip of the sensor must touch the bottom of the thermowell.
 The temperature sensor such as a thermometer, thermocouple, or RTD is inserted in the open end of the thermowell and typically spring-loaded to ensure that the outside tip of the temperature sensor is in metal to metal contact with the inside tip of the thermowell.
-The fit of the sensor should be as tight as possible to reduce the annular clearance since air acts as insulator.
+The fit of the sensor should be as tight as possible to reduce the annular clearance since air acts as an insulator.

-There is no any standard procedure for selecting the probe length with respect to thermowells.
+There is no standard procedure for selecting the probe length with respect to thermowells.
 Thermowells are available in different standards with different lengths, the sensor probes such as thermometer, RTD, Thermocouple also available in different dimensions.
 One has to choose a suitable probe length with respect to thermowell.

-For example, there are certain cases probe length is less than thermocouple, oil of high boiling point can be put in to the thermowell for heat transfer to probe.
+For example, there are certain cases probe length is less than thermocouple, oil of high boiling point can be put into the thermowell for heat transfer to probe.
 It is in low priority measurements.
 That purely depends upon the application of measurement.